Sulfur Chemistry in the Atmospheres of Warm and Hot Jupiters: Sulfur in Hot Jupiters

 The first point of note is the preference of sulfur to form \ce{H2S}.
 At all temperatures shown, \ce{H2S} is the primary carrier of sulfur throughout the majority of the atmosphere, with an abundance of ~$2\times10^{-5}$ for most of the deep atmosphere.
 It is only at low pressures along the hottest isotherms where this changes, with the primary sulfur carrier becoming atomic \ce{S}.
 The reactions that set these abundances are

 High temperatures favour the left hand side of this net equation, preferring to dissociate \ce{H2S} to its constituent \ce{H2} and \ce{S}.
 In comparison, high pressures favour the formation of \ce{H2S} from \ce{H2} and \ce{S}.
 This is why \ce{S} becomes the most abundant sulfur molecule only at very low pressures along the high temperature isotherms.

-The mercapto radical, \ce{HS}, is also of interest, as it acts as an intermediary between \ce{S} and \ce{H2S}. \ce{HS} forms a steady pool that quickly reacts to either \ce{S} or \ce{H2S}, depending on which is more thermodynamically favoured.
+The mercapto radical involved in this reaction, \ce{HS}, is also of interest, as it acts as an intermediary between \ce{S} and \ce{H2S}. \ce{HS} forms a steady pool that quickly reacts to either \ce{S} or \ce{H2S}, depending on which is more thermodynamically favoured.
 Generally, the higher temperature atmospheres favour \ce{HS}.
 In all three models, lower pressure increases the abundance of \ce{HS}.
 This is unsurprising since, as previously mentioned, the higher temperature and lower pressure favour the dissociation of the large pool of \ce{H2S}, creating more \ce{HS} as a result.
 Although, at the very top of the atmosphere, above $\mathrm{10^{-7}\,bar}$, this changes.
 Here, the abundance of \ce{HS} in the $1400\, \mathrm{K}$ atmosphere decreases with pressure and drops below the abundance of \ce{HS} in the $1200\, \mathrm{K}$ atmosphere.
 This result arises from atomic \ce{S} now being the primary sulfur carrier, since its production is favoured by both temperature and pressure.
 With the majority of sulfur now being in \ce{S}, the equilibrium abundance of \ce{HS} decreases.

 Both sulfur oxides, \ce{SO} and \ce{SO2}, follow similar patterns throughout the atmosphere.
 They increase in abundance with decreasing pressure, and are more abundant in higher temperature atmospheres.
-The production pathway for \ce{SO} is
+There are two dominant production pathway for \ce{SO}.
+At high pressures in the lower temperature atmospheres, the pathway is